-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 1.1 - Develop 1100 block of Texas St. Manager's Comm Manager's Community 1.
-Demolish the 1100 Block of ✓ Texas Street (late spring/early summer 2023).
-FY23-FY25 511750 In April, Public Works executed a contract with Unlimited Environmental, Inc., to remove and dispose of the three vacant downtown buildings.
-Demolition work started on August 28th and was completed in November 2023.
-2. Issue request for development proposals to develop mixed use.
-FY23-FY25 Not Started DD 1.2 - Sell Sem Yeto Property Housing Public Works Community Development 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 1.2 - Sell Sem Yeto Property Housing Public Works Community Development 1.
 Complete sale of Sem Yeto property for the development of new housing downtown.
 FY23-FY24 TBD Site was listed by Berkshire Realtors and four entities, CHOC, Partner Built, Villa Homes submitted offers on site.
 Tabernacle Community Development Corp and R&amp;R Financial expressed interest on the site.
 Site listed for \$1.4 million.
 Housing Met with Council for consideration of offers from CHOC and Partner Built.
-OBJECTIVES DD 2 - Improve Inf frastructure DD 2.1 - Complete streetscapes plan Public Works Community Development 1.
+OBJECTIVES DD 2 - Improve In frastructure DD 2.1 - Complete streetscapes plan Public Works Community Development 1.
 Develop a phased streetscape plan to improve and transform Texas Street.
 FY23-FY24 \$2.06M In September 2023, the council approved a design contract with Gates + Associates Landscape Architects for improvments in Downtown Fairfield along Texas Street.
-Planned improvements were scoped to match available budget and consist of the removal and replacement of street furnishings (e.g., pergolas, planter pots, benches, bike racks, seating areas, and trash receptacles) and existing trees, the installation of art sculptures, and purposeful urban tree planting scheme with high canopies to increase storefront visibility
+Planned improvements were scoped to match available budget and consist of the removal and replacement of street furnishings (e.g., pergolas, planter pots, benches, bike racks, seating areas, and trash receptacles) and existing trees, the installation of art sculptures, and purposeful urban tree planting scheme with high canopies to increase storefront visibility DD 2.2 - Pursue Property Based Improvement District (PBID) Community Development 1.
+Study feasibility of creating a PBID to assist property owners with desired downtown maintenance and improvements. \$75K After completing Phase 1B of the Streetscapes Project downtown, Community Development and Public Works departments will convene to plan the maintenance of the area.
+Staff will discuss various funding mechanisms, including a Landscape & Lighting Maintenance District (LLMD), a Downtown Improvement District (DID), and possibly a Parking and Business Improvement District (PBID).

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 2.2 - Pursue Property Based Improvement District (PBID) Community Development 1.
-Study feasibility of creating a PBID to assist property owners with desired downtown maintenance and improvements. \$75K Pending due to additional work on retail study and city marketing; delqayed start will benefit from final completion of General Plan Update.
-DD 2.3 - Utility upgrades Public Works Community Development 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 2.3 - Utility upgrades Public Works Community Development 1.
 Analyze the existing sewer and water infrastructure in and around downtown to determine if upgrades are necessary to accommodate future development.
 FY23-FY24 TBD In August 2023, the City completed an analysis on the existing sewer collection system with the downtown/Heart of Fairfield specific plan area and along the Texas Street 'curve' near State Street.
 The results are documented in an Technical Memorandum titled "Heart of Fairfield Sewer Capacity Study" prepared by Woodard and Curran dated August 25, 2023.
-DD 2.4 - W. Texas Complete Street Project Public Works Community Development 1.
+Sewer - Complete Water - In Progress DD 2.4 - W. Texas Complete Street Project Public Works Community Development 1.
 Construct water and roadway improvements to transform W. Texas Street corridor from Beck to Pennsylvania Ave.
 FY23-FY26 \$22.3M This multi-phased project proposes transforming West Texas Street from an auto-centric roadway to a pedestrian and bicycle friendly corridor.
-The first phase of construction consists of relocating a waterline from Curtis Drive to Pennsylvania.
-The schedule projects this phase to be advertised for bids Q1 2024.
+The first phase of construction consists of relocating a waterline from Curtis Drive to Pennsylvania (Phase 1).
+The design consultant team has completed the 100% plans, specifications, and cost estimates.
+Anticipate bidding the project in May and a council award in June/July.
 The second phase is the roadway improvements and is currently in 60% design completion.
-Construction for this phase is slated to start Q3 2025.
+In February, the design consultant team started the process to obtain permission from the property owners to allow the city to access a portion of ORIECTIVES private property, mainly within the driveway area, for the construction of Phase 2.
+Phase 2 is slated to start construction spring 2025.